 We bought our permit from the Apache-Sitgreaves NF through the mail.

 4. Find your tree!
 So, drive out to the forest and pick some dirt roads.
-Bring cutting equipment – a small chainsaw is nice, but a hand saw will work, and measuring tape.
+Bring cutting equipment – a small chainsaw is nice, but a hand saw will work fine as well, and measuring tape.
 Bring something to tie the tree to your roof.
 Also, dress for the weather! you will need to hike into the woods far enough that you are out of sight of the road or a trail.

 We made an adventure of our tree finding by seeing The Thing and Morenci mine along the way.